A mean-field model of Integrate-and-Fire neurons: non-linear stability of the stationary solutions: Introduction

 \section{Introduction}

 We consider a network of $N$ spiking neurons.
 Each neuron is characterized by its membrane potential $(X^{i, N}_t)_{t \geq 0}$.
-Each neuron emits ``spikes'' randomly, at a rate $f(X^{i, N}_t)$ which depends on its membrane potential.
-The function $f: \mathbb{R} \rightarrow \mathbb{R}_+$ is deterministic and non-decreasing, such that the higher the membrane potential is, the more it is likely for the neuron to spike.
+Each neuron emits ``spikes'' randomly, at a rate $f(X^{i, N}_t)$, which only depends on its membrane potential.
+The function $f: \mathbb{R} \rightarrow \mathbb{R}_+$ is deterministic.
 When a neuron spikes (say neuron $i$ spikes at time $\tau$), its potential is instantaneously reset to zero (we say zero is the \textit{resting value}) while the other neurons receive a small kick:

-In this equation, the \textit{synaptic weight} $J^N_{i \rightarrow j}$ is a deterministic constant which model the interaction between the neurons $i$ and $j$.
-Finally, between the spikes, each neuron follows its own dynamics given by the scalar ODE
+In this equation, the \textit{synaptic weight} $J^N_{i \rightarrow j}$ is a deterministic constant that models the interaction between the neurons $i$ and $j$.
+Finally, between the spikes, each neuron follows its own dynamics given by the scalar ODE:

 where $b: \mathbb{R} \rightarrow \mathbb{R}$ is a deterministic function.
 We say that $b$ models the \textit{sub-threshold} dynamics of the neuron.
-We are interested here in the dynamics of one particle (say $(X^{1, N}_t)$) in the limit where the number of particles $N$ goes to infinity.
+We are interested in the dynamics of one particle (say $(X^{1, N}_t)$) in the limit where the number of particles $N$ goes to infinity.
 To simplify, we assume that the neurons are all-to-all connected with the same weight:

-In this work, the deterministic constant $J$ is non-negative (we say it is an \textit{excitatory network}).
-At the initial time, all the neurons start with an \textit{i.i.d.} initial condition with law $\nu \in \mathcal{P}(\mathbb{R}_+)$.
-We moreover assume that $b(0) \geq 0$, such that the membrane potentials of each neuron stays on $\mathbb{R}_+$.
+In this work, the deterministic constant $J$ is non-negative (when $f$ is non-decreasing, we say it is an \textit{excitatory network}).
+At the initial time, all the neurons start with \textit{i.i.d.} initial conditions with law $\nu \in \mathcal{P}(\mathbb{R}_+)$.
+We assume that $b(0) \geq 0$, so the membrane potentials stay on $\mathbb{R}_+$.

-One expects \textit{propagation of chaos} to holds: as $N$ goes to infinity, any pair of neurons of the network (say $X^{1, N}_t$ and $X^{2, N}_t $) become more and more independent and each neuron (say $(X^{1, N}_t)$) converges in law to the solution of the following McKean-Vlasov SDE:
+One expects \textit{propagation of chaos} to hold: as $N$ goes to infinity, any pair of neurons of the network (say $X^{1, N}_t$ and $X^{2, N}_t $) become more and more independent, and each neuron (say $(X^{1, N}_t)$) converges in law to the solution of the following McKean-Vlasov equation: